 Vacancies – Both our Director of Music vacancy and our Families Minister vacancy are open for enquiries.
 Please see the Church website vacancies webpage for documentation.
 Please feel free to disseminate this information and documents through any channels you think may be helpful.
 And please pray for God’s guidance in this process, and for his call to be heard by the right person and discerned by us here.
 Please contact me if you’d value an informal conversation.
 Many thanks, Derwyn.

-Teaching Eucharist Talks - The four talks given by The Revd Derwyn Williams at the Teaching Eucharist on 24th March 2019 have now been posted on the website if you want to listen to them again or if you missed them.
+Teaching Eucharist Talks - The four talks given by The Revd Derwyn Williams at the Teaching Eucharist in March 2019 are posted on the website if you want to listen to them again.
 Click on the purple 'Recent Media' button.

-NOT DURING THE CURRENT CORONAVIRUS SITUATION - Church Opening – On Mondays, Tuesdays and Thursdays the Church is generally open from 9:15am–3:30pm, and open until later on Wednesdays and Fridays.
+Church Opening – The Church is generally open from early morning to late afternoon.
 Please can tasks and activities be scheduled within these hours.
 If access is sought outside these hours, please contact the Parish Office to request, or make an arrangement with a keyholder.
 Many thanks, Derwyn.
-DURING THE CURRENT SITUATION THE CHURCH IS OPEN FROM 11AM-1PM MONDAY TO FRIDAY, 10-11AM SATURDAY, 10:45-11:30AM SUNDAY FOR PRIVATE PRAYER ONLY.

 Parking in the Churchyard – Please be aware that the churchyard is needed intermittently for workmen attending to repairs, so parking is not always available.